A look at the Kremlin's negotiating strategy

 MIKHAIL: (Speaking Russian).

-MAYNES: Mikhail, a licensed psychologist, offers a diagnosis but not his last name, citing concern about reprisals from the government for both.
+MAYNES: Mikhail (ph), a licensed psychologist, offers a diagnosis but not his last name, citing concern about reprisals from the government for both.

 MIKHAIL: (Speaking Russian).